nordeck/vsg-offline-installer-v11/README.md

 ## Installation

-Use a Debian 11 Bullseye box with only standard packages.
+Use a Debian 11 Bullseye box with standard packages.
 If there are installed non-standard packages such as desktop environment, it will not work.

 ### Update